Home cinema: Component systems vs. theater-in-a-box

 A mid-level home theater system consisting of large-screen BRAVIA television, a Sky+ HD satellite TV box, and a DVD player (and a Blu-ray Disc-capable PlayStation 3 game console).
 The equipment is on a TV stand.

-Home cinemas can either be set up by purchasing individual components one by one (e.g., buying a multichannel amp from one manufacturer, a Blu-ray player from another manufacturer, speakers from another company, etc.) or a by purchasing a HTIB (Home Theater in a Box) package which includes all components from a single manufacturer, with the exception of a TV or projector.
+Home cinemas can either be set up by purchasing individual components (e.g., buying a multichannel amp from one manufacturer, a Blu-ray player from another manufacturer, speakers from another company, etc.) or by purchasing a home theater in a box (HTIB) package which includes all components, excepting TV or projector, from a single manufacturer.
 HTIB systems typically include a DVD or Blu-ray player, a surround sound amplifier, five surround speakers, a subwoofer cabinet, cables and a remote.
-The benefit of purchasing separate components one by one is that consumers can attain improved quality in video or audio and better matching between the components and the needs of a specific room, or the consumer's needs.
+The benefit of purchasing separate components one by one is that consumers can better match the components to the needs of the consumer or a specific room.

-However, to buy individual components, a consumer must have knowledge of sound system and video system design and electronics and they must do research on the specifications of each component.
-For instance, some speakers perform better in smaller rooms while others perform better in larger rooms, and seating location must be considered.
+However, to buy individual components, a consumer must have knowledge of sound system and video system design and electronics, and they must do research on the specifications of each component.
 One of the challenges with buying all the components separately is that the purchaser must understand speaker impedance, power handling, and HDMI compatibility and cabling.
-Given these challenges, HTIB systems are a simpler and more cost-effective solution for many families and consumers; they are also better suited to smaller living spaces in semi-detached homes or apartments/condos where noise could be an issue.
-Buying an HTIB package is often less expensive than buying separate components.
+Given these challenges, HTIB systems can be a simpler and more cost-effective solution.